 The same mentor may be assigned to a student over his six years in Rockbrook.
 Mentors meet the students entrusted to them on a regular basis (usually on a three-weekly basis), in total around ten times during the academic year.

-Mentors meet with the parents/guardian of the student three times annually.
+Mentors meet with the parents/guardian of the student two or three times annually.
 Parents are requested to organise these meetings through the school secretary.
 To assist in this, some particular evenings are assigned for such meetings in the school calendar, although a mentor may be available at other times instead (e.g. during the school day).

 Mentors also encourage parents to fully participate in the parent education programme of the school.